betherworld/Bohnanza/README.md

 ## BeanPool System

 1. Farmer generates a BeanBlock and links his verification Data to the BeanBlock.
-   - Each Farmer uses his private key to encrypt the the BeanBlock.
+   - Each Farmer uses his public key to encrypt the the BeanBlock.
    - A trader verifies the Volume and Product received and puts his “Signature” (Transition certificate) on the VerificationPackage.
-2. The BeanBlock, together with the public key of the farmer who signed it, is put into a VerificationPackage.
+2. The BeanBlock, together with the private key of the farmer who signed it, is put into a VerificationPackage.
    - Depending on the reputation of the Farmer, his VerificationPackage is assigned a VerificationValue.
 3. A Verifier (Farmer, Peterson Control or other) is assigned a VerificationPackage at random from the BeanPool.
    - While the BeanBlock contained in the VerificationPackage is being verified by the Verifier by means of the verification data, it remains inaccessible in the BeanPool.
-   - The Verifier unlocks the BeanBlock with the attached public key.
+   - The Verifier unlocks the BeanBlock with the attached private key.

    - He looks at the verification Data from IoT devices and can decide if the data matches the claim in the BeanBlock.